sydhoch/Brick_Breaker/README.md

 - Every now and then the ball bounces down a wall and does not move away from the wall until colliding with the paddle
 - Unknown error which has appeared several times but does not interfere with gameplay
+- If you complete a test on the third level, the game displays the "you won" message instead of the neutral game over message

 Extra credit:
 - Created fourth block type (ball teleporting block) in addition to the required three